Having a healthy sexual relationship takes work even in the happiest of times, let alone when you’re feeling stressed out, tired, or just plain bored.

 The problem: You have a physical health condition that’s putting you off sex

-We chalk a lot of our sex drive up to emotions: how we’re feeling about ourselves, how attracted we are to our partners and our feelings about other things going on around us.
+We chalk a lot of our sex drive up to emotions: how we’re feeling about ourselves, how attracted we are to our partners, and our feelings about other things going on around us.
 But sometimes, there can be something stopping you physically from feeling in the mood.

-Hot flushes (opens in new tab) and night sweats can make you tired, interfere with sleep, and cause irritability.
+Hot flushes and night sweats can make you tired, interfere with sleep, and cause irritability.
+Other women may be wondering 'Why do I feel sick after sex?', and that can sometimes be solved simply by changing sex position.

-“Women often complain about dryness of hair, skin, and nails.”
+“Women also often complain about dryness of hair, skin, and nails.”
 Dr Lee says, “Vaginal dryness can be an issue.
 All this together can lead to a loss of interest in having sex and put stress on the relationship.”

 Endometriosis, which typically affects around two million women in the UK, has received more awareness in recent years.